Verkhoyansk

 Verkhoyansk (Верхоянск; Верхоянскай) is a town in Verkhoyansky District of the Sakha Republic, Russia, located on the Yana River in the Arctic Circle, 92 km from Batagay, the administrative center of the district, and 675 km north of Yakutsk, the capital of the Sakha republic.
 As of the 2010 Census, its population was 1,311.
-Verkhoyansk holds the record for the hottest temperature ever recorded north of the Arctic Circle, with 38.0 C, and it also holds the record for the coldest temperature ever recorded in Asia, -67.8 C. The cold record is shared with Oymyakon.
+Verkhoyansk holds the record for the highest temperature ever recorded north of the Arctic Circle, with 38.0 C, and it also holds the record for the lowest temperature ever recorded in Asia, -67.8 C, the largest ever temperature range recorded.
+The cold record is shared with Oymyakon.

 History

 Cossacks founded an ostrog in 1638, 90 km southwest of the modern town.
 The ostrog's name "Verkhoyansky", roughly translating from Russian as [thing/ostrog] on the Upper Yana (grammatically, it's only a masculine adjective), derived from its geographical location on the upper reaches of the Yana River.
 In 1775, it was moved to the left bank of the Yana River to facilitate tax collection.
 It was granted town status in 1817.
 Between the 1860s and 1917, the town was a place of political exile, with some of the more prominent exiles including the Polish writer Wacław Sieroszewski, as well as Bolshevik revolutionaries Ivan Babushkin and Viktor Nogin.